skipperkongen/childrens-space-program/README.md

 ## Calculations

-You can find a [balloon performance calculator](http://tools.highaltitudescience.com/) at [www.highaltitudescience.com](http://www.highaltitudescience.com/) where you can also [read about the input parameters](http://www.highaltitudescience.com/pages/balloon-performance-calculator) it takes.
+The examples below have been calculated with the [balloon performance calculator](http://tools.highaltitudescience.com/).
+You can [read about the input parameters](http://www.highaltitudescience.com/pages/balloon-performance-calculator) it takes.

 ### Examples